 "I have personally examined and am familiar with the information submitted in this document and all attachments thereto, and I certify that, based on reasonable investigation, including my inquiry of those individuals responsible for obtaining the information, the submitted information is true, accurate and complete to the best of my knowledge and belief.
 I understand that a false statement made in this document or its attachments may be punishable as a criminal offense, in accordance with Section 22a-6 of the Connecticut General Statutes, pursuant to Section 53a-157b of the Connecticut General Statutes, and in accordance with any other applicable statute."

-Duly Authorized Representative Document Prepared by Print name: Christopher Hayes Print name: Kristin Doundoulakis Signature / Date: 3/26/29 Signature / Date: Austin Drindrulalles / March 26, 2024 Email: Kristin@Atlas-Environmental.com
+Duly Authorized Representative Document Prepared by Print name: Christopher Hayes Print name: Kristin Doundoulakis Signature / Date: Signature / Date: Email: Christopher.Hayes@hartford.gov Email: Kristin@Atlas-Environmental.com